Soham2028/airline_survey/README.md

 ## Airline Survey

-1. Introduction
+# 1.Introduction

 Cheapseats Airlines maintains a set of survey data related to how customers feel, and multiple variables associated to their domestic flights.
 Cheapseats Airlines stood out as one of the larger airlines with 26k observations reported.
 Due to the law of large numbers, we believe that the dataset provided on which Cheapseats analysis is performed is statistically sufficient for RedPanda consultants to perform their analysis.

-2. Understanding the Data
+# 2.Understanding the Data

 The initial data set contained multiple airlines data and values that proved a hindrance when performing analysis.
 The dataset contained various data types, including integer, factor, and character that often confused RStudio.
 In order to generate a dataset that is most usable, we generated the following set of assumptions.